goblinfactory/konsole/README.md

 # Konsole library

-home of the simple cross platform console libary consisting of:
+home of the simple console libary consisting of:

 ### ProgressBar , Window  , Form , Draw & MockConsole

+*(not currently cross platform, windows only for now, am working on this.)**

 ---